Our Senior Leadership Team

 Miss Amy Hyde Deputy Headteacher

 I am very excited to join the team at Maple Tree after working within the Sandy community for the last 7 years.
 Creating life-long learners who are interested in the world around them brings me so much joy, but my favourite thing about teaching is knowing that no day is ever the same - it never can be when working with such exciting young people.
-Alongside my teaching responsibilities, I am also a designated safeguarding lead, languages lead and upper key stage two leader.
+Alongside my teaching responsibilities, I am also a designated safeguarding lead, behaviour lead and languages subject leader.

 I have had the pleasure of working here at Maple Tree for over 10 years.
 During that time I have seen the school leaders embrace the changes placed on them by Government, and those which were put in place to meet the needs of the local community.
 I feel privileged to be a part of Maple Tree's future and it's continuous aim to bring quality teaching and learning to our pupils.